balrog-kun/optiboot/README.md

 MISO, SCK) plus the CE and CSN pins of the nRF chip.
 By default optiboot assumes CE is wired to Analog Pin 1 (PC1) and CSN to Analog Pin 0 (PC0) because they're next to the SPI pins on some Arduinos.
 You can change that mapping in optiboot.c.

+FORCE_WATCHDOG=1 enables the watchdog when starting the user application -- it will reset your programs after 4s and force jumping back to bootloader for 1s, unless the program calls watchdog reset ("wdt") every now and then, or reconfigures the watchdog timer.
+This is optional but recommended if you can't reset a remote/embedded board manually by pressing the reset button to protect against "bricking" the board.

 Configuring wireless
 ====================